nickdotht/sema-jibu-core/README.md

 * DB_DIALECT=mysql          (The SQL dialect we're using, mysql in this case)
 * DEFAULT_TABLES=user,role,user_role  (The tables that must be populated - postinstall - by sequelize-auto by default)
 * JWT_SECRET=xxxxx          (Json Web Token secret used to encrypt the token)
-* JWT_EXPIRATION_LENGTH=    (length of time the token is valid for.
+* JWT_EXPIRATION_LENGTH='xxxxx'   (length of time the token is valid for.
 E.g.1 day)
-* BCRYPT_SALT_ROUNDS=12     (How much time is needed to calculate a single BCrypt hash - Between 8 and 12 is recommended)
+* BCRYPT_SALT_ROUNDS=10     (How much time is needed to calculate a single BCrypt hash - Between 8 and 12 is recommended)

 ## TODO
-- [ ] Production: Add SSL certification support with Let's Encrypt
+- [ ] Production: Add instructions on how to add SSL certification support with Let's Encrypt
-- [ ] Production: Make sure we only use logs and error printing only in development mode
+- [ ] Production: Make sure we use logs and error printing only in development mode